-A lake basin can get local inflow, inflow from upstream areas (that are not in the same multi-basin lake) and from the regional groundwater.
+A lake basin can recieve local inflow, inflow from upstream areas (that are not part of the same multibasin lake) and inflow from regional groundwater.
 Inflow works in the same way as for a simple olake (see above).

 Flow between lake basins